 Page content has always been one big rich-text ‘Content’ field in the CMS.
 Many agencies, ourselves included, provided tailor-made block-by-block page building solutions, commonly referred to as content blocks.
 These were fairly custom for each website, and there was no set standard on how to do these.

-This all changes with SilverStripe 4.
-Based on the Elemental Content Blocks Module, the CMS now ships with built-in support for building much richer pages with more dynamic layouts.
+This all changes with Silverstripe 4.
+Based on the Elemental Content Blocks Module(external link), the CMS now ships with built-in support for building much richer pages with more dynamic layouts.

 Gone are the days of trying desperately to get the page to look how you want by placing things into tables, or getting your development team to build custom page types for every different layout style.
 You now simply add blocks to the page and specify how the page should be structured for limitless possibilities.